Skip to main content

 Who will take care of them in the event you’re unable to?
 How can you ensure their preferences and health needs are met?

-Just like children, pets can have a pet guardian appointed to look after them in your will.
-Make sure that their guardian is someone who you trust that will want to care for your pet.
+Just like children, pets can have a guardian appointed to look after them in your Will.
+Make sure that their guardian is someone you trust who will want to care for your pet.
 That means that they’re aware of the responsibilities and lifestyle that come with caring for your furry family member.
-You can also set aside money in a pet trust to ensure that they’ll have all their needs covered.
+You can also set aside money in a pet trust to ensure their needs will be covered.

 4. Reduce stress for your loved ones

-Having an end-of-life plan leaves a blueprint for your loved ones to follow and can alleviate their stress during a difficult time.
-A will can lighten the workload and countless hours required to complete the legal process, and even save them money.
+An end-of-life plan leaves a blueprint for your loved ones to follow and can alleviate their stress during a difficult time.
+A Will helps lighten the workload and countless hours required to complete the legal process and even saves them money.
 It can also reduce the likelihood of any family disagreements about what you would have wanted.

 5. Enjoy peace of mind